In the guide

 Some legislation affecting livestock keepers refers explicitly to contingency planning.
 For example, the Welfare of Farmed Animals (England) Regulations 2007 require provisions to be made in the case of failure of automated or mechanical equipment essential for the health and well-being of animals.
-EU Regulation (EC) No 1/2005 on the protection of animals during transport and related operations requires those applying for long journey transport authorisation to submit contingency plans in the event of emergencies.
+Assimilated Regulation (EC) No 1/2005 on the protection of animals during transport and related operations requires those applying for long-journey transport authorisation to submit contingency plans in the event of emergencies.

 More information on the legal responsibilities of livestock keepers during disease or non-disease emergencies are laid out in the codes of recommendations for the welfare of livestock available on the GOV.UK website.Back to top

 In a disease outbreak or emergency, the Department for Environment, Food and Rural Affairs (Defra) has well-documented contingency plans for how it and its agencies (within central Government), its operational partners (including local authorities) and the farming community are expected to respond.
 The plans detail arrangements for dealing with, controlling and eradicating disease.
 The plans aim to:

 - cause the least possible disruption to all industries and the public as a whole

 - minimise the number of animals that need to be slaughtered for any reason